Great stories happen at Iowa

 Alumna donates kidney to fellow Hawkeye

 Serendipity led Christine Hayes to become a living organ donor to her Iowa City neighbor with polycystic kidney disease.
-More than a year after the transplant surgery occurred at University of Iowa Hospitals & Clinics, both are doing well.
+More than a year after the transplant surgery occurred at University of Iowa Health Care Medical Center, both are doing well.

 Alumnus finds rewarding surgical career in rural Iowa